Another quick check in with Rene!

 And the pastures are green.

-And now I know just how
+I know just how

 Much you loved me!